 Enchilada pies were one of my go-to weeknight recipes when my kids were in high school.
-Pre-making the Tomato Chipotle Mole sauce on the weekend makes assembling this on a weeknight a breeze.
-You may also want to try this 45-minute Easy Tortilla Chicken Pie recipe that is super popular on our blog!
+Pre-making the Tomato Chipotle Mole sauce on the weekend makes assembling this on a busy weeknight an absolute breeze.
+I love this chicken enchilada pie because you layer and bake (instead of rolling the ingredients like you would with enchiladas) and it’s QUICK!

 layers of enchilada pie

-Ingredients for mole sauce for chicken enchilada pie:
+Ingredients to make mole sauce for chicken enchilada pie:

 • Garlic